 YAMAHA SCR950 SCRAMBLER

-Another Scrambler that is no more than a styling excercise.
+Another Scrambler motorcycle that is no more than a styling exercise.
 There’s limited ground clearance and suspension travel and at 252kg it’s way too heavy.

 The SCR950 can handle fire roads but you wouldn’t want to be taking it through the woods or up a mountain trail with that kind of weight.

 That big V-twin sounds nice too but there are plenty of better options.

 When I first saw this back in 2016 I was more than a little impressed, so were most of the industry magazines.
 It shows how much the Scrambler has moved on in the last 3 years.

 It’s rhetorical, I know I have.
 With the Scrambler motorcycle having such a long history I couldn’t possibly cover everything I wanted to in this one post.